To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Bread is a pantry staple.
 Restaurants often bring you a basket of rolls, cornbread or sliced baguette to enjoy before your meal.
 And loaves are easy to freeze and use for all sorts of sandwiches.
 But is bread safe for dogs?
 Find out if you can sneak them a slice under the table.

-- Can Dogs Have Bread?
+Can You Give Dogs Bread?

 First off, is bread okay for dogs?
 In small amounts, plain, white, and wheat bread should be fine (as long as your dog doesn’t have any allergies).